 If you're approaching the big 4-0, you're probably wondering if it's time to book your first mammogram -- or if you can put it off for another few years.
 It's no wonder you're confused: Conflicting guidelines from leading medical groups have made this issue murkier than ever.
 Some key facts can help you decide.

 Q. When do health experts say you should start to get mammograms?

 The main expert you need to check with is your doctor.
-He will consider your particular case, including your age, family, and other things that make you likely to need mammograms sooner rather than later.
+They will consider your particular case, including your age, family, and other things that make you likely to need mammograms sooner rather than later.

 As for medical groups, there are many, and they don't agree on this issue.

 For years, the American Cancer Society (ACS) urged women to start mammograms at 40, but they recently changed their guidelines.
 They now recommend beginning them at 45, or at 40 if the patient chooses.

 Other groups, such as the American College of Obstetricians and Gynecologists (ACOG), say that starting at 40 is best.
 Meanwhile, the U.S. Preventive Services Task Force (USPSTF) says that women can wait until 50.

 There's also the related issue of how often to get tested.
 ACOG says go annually.
 USPSTF says every 2 years.
 The most recent ACS guidelines suggest getting annual mammograms between 45 and 54; after that, they say it's OK to wait 2 years between screening tests.

 Q. So which group is right?